JnyJny/articles/python/packaging/article.md

 hacking out your semester project in the computer lab.
 Later, newfangled "web" servers started popping up using the untested and weird [Hyper-Text Transfer Protocol][http].
-These "websites" soon proved their worth, becoming gateways to anonymous [FTP][ftp] and [gopher][gopher] sites and aggregating information on various esoteric topics.
+These "websites" soon proved their worth, becoming gateways to pre-existing but hard to find anonymous [FTP][ftp] and [gopher][gopher] sites as well as aggregating information on various esoteric topics.

 If you found something close to what you needed, you then had to get it running on your particular magic combination of hardware, compiler,